HomeGuidesChangelogDiscussions

 Preview, test, and validate in-app experiences directly inside your app before rolling them out to users.

-Purchasely Debug Mode allows product, design, and marketing teams to preview their in-app experiences exactly as users will see them—on a real device, in multiple languages, with different themes, and under different eligibility conditions.
-It lets you validate your screens and funnels safely, without exposing them to your live audience.
+Purchasely Debug Mode allows you to preview the In-App Experiences crafted in the Console exactly as users will see them — on a real device, in multiple languages, with different themes, and under different eligibility conditions.
+It lets you validate your Screens and Flows safely, without exposing them to your real users.

 ✨ What Debug Mode Enables